Great Glen Canoe Trail Expedition

 Make a Booking

 If you intend to travel alone or with a smaller group, please check availability with our partner company Much Better Adventures, who offer a number of scheduled departures throughout the year.
-We may be able to offer you a private guided expedition but require a minimum of 4 people.
-Please contact us to enquire about availability.
+We woudl love to run a private guided expedition for your group but require a minimum of 4 people.
+Please contact us to enquire about availability and to book.Video

 FAQ’s